How to Start a Trampoline Park

 Roller Software reports that trampoline parks first emerged in the mid-2000s, and approximately 1,500 parks currently exist globally.
 As park popularity has grown, these facilities have begun to appeal to a broad customer base, and they’ve evolved to offer additional activities like rock climbing and laser tag.

 Based on a survey that Roller Software conducted from April through June of 2019, the age 6 through 10 age group represented the largest portion of jumpers, at 35%.
-The 11 to 15-year-old age group was the second largest group, though toddlers and adults in their 20s and 30s also used these parks.
-People age 40 and over do use the parks, too, but less frequently.
+The 11 to 15-year-old age group was the second-largest group, though toddlers and adults in their 20s and 30s also used these parks.
+People aged 40 and over use the parks too, but less frequently than other age demographics.

 Themes have become important elements in generating traffic at these parks, too.
 Themes like date nights, disco nights, and toddler time appeal to different audiences, creating exciting events and expanding a business’ customer base.

-According to Regiondo, as the industry has grown, customers have begun to seek out increased variety.
+According to Regiondo, as the trampoline park industry has grown, customers have begun to seek out increased variety.
 The days of a park consisting only of trampolines are over – now parks need to give customers choices between different activities to keep them engaged.
-Adding new equipment and activities like ninja courses and rock climbing facilities can help to keep these parks appealing, encouraging customers to come back again and again.
+Adding new equipment and activities like ninja courses and rock climbing facilities can help keep these parks appealing, encouraging customers to return again and again.

-Running a trampoline park doesn’t require a business degree, but certain experiences and skills can be helpful.
+Running an indoor trampoline park doesn’t require a business degree, but certain experiences and skills can be helpful.

 Physical fitness and safety background.
-A background in physical fitness and safety can be an asset when designing a facility and creating activities that are fun, stimulating, and safe for kids and adults.
+A background in physical fitness and safety can be an asset when designing a facility and creating fun, stimulating, and safe activities for kids and adults.

 Experience working with children.
-Trampoline parks’ customers are primarily children, so experience in and a love of working with kids are valuable traits to have.
+Trampoline parks’ customers are primarily children, so experience and love of working with kids are valuable traits.

 Creativity.
-When designing the facility’s layout and coming up with unique marketing and event ideas, a little creativity will be highly valuable.
+A little creativity will be highly valuable when designing the facility’s layout and coming up with unique marketing and event ideas.

 Customer service skills.
 Previous customer service experience will be helpful when interacting with customers and ensuring they have a positive experience with every visit.